Tchan0/JinGasa/README.md

   * This is a regular RS232 (12V) output
   * Max baudrate: 520833
     * Faster speeds probably possible by bypassing the modem, and connecting directly to the SET5 motherboard.
-* JinGasa is currently hardcoded to work with 32MB RAM, so if your SET5 only has 16MB RAM, adapt SH4_stack_init in [SH4.s](src/SH4.s) to 16MB.

 ## Connection to your USB-Serial adapter
 * Connect the Naomi/System SP pins to your USB-Serial adapter like this: